subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

 ## Extending the `Token` entity

 We will save both `image` and `attributes` metadata fields and the metadata URI to the database.
-For that we add some new fields to the exising `Token` entity:
+To do this, we need to add some new fields to the existing `Token` entity:

 ```diff
  type Token @entity {